rivandi/ampas/README.md

-This "might" be unsuitable for production and blow your computer up.
+This *might* be unsuitable for production and blow your computer up.

 Can I get away by saying that the license is MIT?